haberdashPI/vscode-master-key/README.md

 #### Repeat Last Selection / Action

-Avoid lengthy or awkward key sequences by repeating the action-related selection with "," and the last action with "."
+Avoid lengthy or awkward key sequences by repeating the last action-related selection with "," and the last action with "."

 #### Record Commands

-Recording longer command sequences and replay them.
+Record longer command sequences and replay them.

+> [!NOTE]
+> Command command recording comes with a few limitations, refer to the documentation for details

 #### Symmetric Insert